zec/tt08-square1/docs/info.md

 and get mixed together.
 The reason is that within the chaotic region, there are islands of periodicity, the largest of which have attractors of period 3, 5, and 6.
-Tweaking the number of active generators to be a multiple of the period leads to better-sounding results in the islands.
+Tweaking the number of active generators to be a multiple of the period leads to better-sounding results within the islands.

 ![block diagram of logistic_snd module](./logistic_snd.png)&nbsp;